Hi, there! Cómo estás?

 About me?

-I have a PhD in Atmospheric Sciences from the University of Buenos Aires.
+I have a PhD in Atmospheric Sciences from the University of Buenos Aires, Argentina.
 During my PhD I applied data assimilation techniques to improve the representation of mesoscale convective systems and associated precipitation.
 I haves experience working with Numerical Weather Prediction models using HPC systems and programming languages such as R, bash, and Fortran.

 I’ve been a trainer and instructor for The Carpentries since 2020 and now I’m also part of their Board of Directors.
 I’m an RStudio certified instructor since 2019.
 I’ve contributed to translations projects of Carpentries’ materials and the book Teaching Tech Together.
 I’m currently contributing to the translation of R message in R base and recommended packages and the Internationalization of R Help Pages project.